minimo-io/ai-ocr-slots-automation/README.md

 This repository is organized into two main components:

-- **`puppeteer-slots/`**: Contains the Node.js application responsible for browser automation with **Puppeteer**.
+- **`auto-gameplay-slots/`**: Contains the Node.js application responsible for browser automation with **Puppeteer**.
 Its primary role is to control the slot game, navigate the interface, and capture screenshots of the game state.
 - **`ollama-ocr-slots/`**: Houses the Python application that uses **EasyOCR** for optical character recognition on the screenshots provided by `puppeteer-slots`, and integrates with **Ollama** for AI-driven analysis and suggestions.

 ### Technologies Used

-- **Puppeteer:** Headless Chrome Node.js library for browser automation.
+- **Puppeteer & Playwright:** Headless Chrome Node.js library for browser automation.
 - **EasyOCR:** Ready-to-use OCR (Optical Character Recognition) tool for extracting text from images.
 - **Ollama:** Framework for running large language models (LLMs) locally.
-- **Node.js:** JavaScript runtime for executing the `puppeteer-slots` part of the project.
+- **Node.js:** JavaScript runtime for executing the `auto-slot-gameplay` part of the project.
 - **Python:** Programming language used for the `ollama-ocr-slots` part.
 - **Conda:** Environment management system for Python and other languages.